alpenlabs/garbled-circuits/README.md

 ### Wire Analysis

   This performs wire usage analysis to optimize for memory allocation during garbling and evaluation.
-This also checks the circuit for any malformed gates. incorrect number of input, output etc.
+This also checks the circuit for any malformed gates. incorrect number of inputs/outputs, etc.

   ```bash
   ./target/release/gc wire-analysis dv.bristol